Skip to Content

 When the drill begins, 2 and 3 utilizes L-cuts to get open near the wings while X2 and X3 execute denial defense, shown with the gray arrows.

-After that, 2 could receive a skip pass from 3 and during the flight of the pass, X2 should execute a defensive closeout towards 2.
+Next, X3 applies on-ball pressure defense while X2 continues to protect the nail.
+From there, 2 could receive a skip pass from 3 and during the flight of the pass, X2 should execute a defensive closeout towards 2.

-From that point, 2 and 3 could execute a few skip passes from wing to wing while X2 and X3 continue to practice defensive sliding, closeouts, on-ball pressure, and nail protection.
+Moving forward, 2 and 3 could execute a few skip passes from wing to wing while X2 and X3 continue to practice defensive sliding, closeouts, on-ball pressure, and nail protection.